 Choosing the right mouthguard is essential.
 There are three basic types of mouthguards: the pre-made mouthguard, the “boil-and-bite” fitted mouthguard, and a custom-made mouthguard from your orthodontist.
 When you choose a mouthguard, be sure to pick one that is tear-resistant, comfortable and well fitted for your mouth, easy to keep clean, and does not prevent you from breathing properly.

 Pre-made mouthguards and boil-and-bite mouthguards can be purchased at most sporting goods stores, while custom-made mouthguards are specially designed by an orthodontist to provide optimal protection against mouth injuries.
-If you wear braces or a retainer, it is imperative for you to wear a mouthguard during contact sports.
+If you wear braces or a retainer, it is imperative for you to wear an orthodontic mouthguard during contact sports.
 Dr. Okun can show you how to wear a mouthguard properly and how to choose the right mouthguard to protect your smile.

 Taking care of your mouthguard

 Similar to a retainer, braces, or any other special dental appliance, it is important to take care of your mouthguard by storing it properly and keeping it clean, as well as knowing when to replace your old mouthguard with a new one.
 Here are a few simple ways to keep your mouthguard clean and working correctly: